AcroMedia/ansible-role-letsencrypt/README.md

 - Make a `/.well-known/acme-challenge` virtual directory, which is automatically available to all the virtual hosts on the server (including the default site), so all sites can register and renew LE SSL certificates without extra configuration,
 - Overwrite the default site config (after backing up the original), so it can be served with a valid LetsEncrypt certificate instead of the default snakeoil certificate.

+After this role is installed using its default configuration, you won't need to create any (additional) virtual hosts to register new LetsEncrypt certificates.
+Since the default site is already a catch-all, as long as DNS points at your server for the name you need a certificate for, you can register a certificate for it using certbot's `webroot` method.

 ## Requirements

 ###### In all cases: